 - Nowcast estimates and projections are generated using a multinomial logistic regression model.
 The Nowcast model uses six weeks of daily representative surveillance data up to the most recent date, with date as the univariate model predictor.
 Lineages that had at least one day with an estimated or projected prevalence of 5% or greater were included in the table and figure.
-Lineages with at least 21 days of non-zero case counts were included in the model. - Projected Nowcast estimates are future predictions of prevalence after the most recent date of observed data. - Relative growth rate is a measure of a lineage's growth relative to a reference lineage.6 Relative growth rates greater than 1 suggest an increased growth rate compared to the reference; relative growth rates less than 1 suggest a decreased growth rate compared to the reference. - These relativized growth rates can be calculated by exponentiating the selection rate coefficient from the Nowcast model. - The selection rate coefficient is the difference in growth rate between two lineages $(\Delta r = r{\text{lineage}} r{\text{reference}})$, and can be derived from a logistic regression model where the outcome is the relative frequency of a lineage and the predictor is time.^{6,7} - The weekly relative growth rate and projections may be overestimated for emerging lineages.
+Lineages with at least 21 days of non-zero case counts were included in the model. - Projected Nowcast estimates are future predictions of prevalence after the most recent date of observed data. - Weekly relative growth rate is a measure of a lineage's growth relative to a reference lineage, over a seven day period.6 Relative growth rates greater than one suggest an increased growth rate compared to the reference; relative growth rates less than one suggest a decreased growth rate compared to the reference. - These weekly relative growth rates can be calculated by exponentiating the weekly selection rate coefficient from the Nowcast model. - The selection rate coefficient is the difference in growth rate between two lineages ($\Delta r = r{lineage} r{reference}$), and can be derived from a logistic regression model where the outcome is the relative frequency of a lineage and the predictor is the date, measured in weeks.^{6,7} - The weekly relative growth rate and projections may be overestimated for emerging lineages.